rphovley/minecraft-docker-training/README.md

 I followed [this wiki](https://minecraft.gamepedia.com/Tutorials/Setting_up_a_server) to set this up.

-1) Create a `Dockerfile` by making a new file with the name `Dockerfile` in the root of your project.
+1) We need to make our minecraft server "blueprint" or image.
+Create a `Dockerfile` by making a new file with the name `Dockerfile` in the root of your project.
 2) Add Java FROM statement: [What version?](Installing_Java.png)
 3) *[Potential Optimization](JRE_vs_JDK.png)*
 4) Add command to add curl to image (for minecraft server download)